jwwun/SnoozeFuseCursor/Documentation.md

   - **Color-Coded Timers**: Distinct colors for each timer type (blue/purple for Max Timer, white/pink for Release Timer)
   - **Consistent Color Theme**: Release Timer arc color (white/pink) matches the timer text for perfect color coordination
   - **Optimized Arc Thickness**: Thinner outer Max Timer arc (5px) with thicker inner Release Timer arc (8px) for better visual hierarchy
+  - **Burning Fuse Effect**: Added sparking particle animation to the Release Timer arc when the circle is not pressed
+  - **Thematic Visual Design**: Sparking effect visually represents the app's "SnoozeFuse" name, showing a burning fuse that extinguishes when pressed
+  - **Star-Shaped Sparkles**: Used custom star shapes that resemble the sparkle emoji ✨ instead of simple circles
+  - **Varied Sparkle Sizes**: Multiple sparkle sizes create visual depth and realism in the effect
+  - **Dynamic Rotations**: Sparkles rotate as they animate for enhanced visual interest
+  - **Random Timing**: Randomized fade timing makes the sparkling appear more organic and realistic
+  - **Increased Particle Count**: More particles (12 instead of 5) for a richer visual effect
+  - **Position-Aware Particles**: Sparks always appear at the exact position of the current Release Timer progress point
+  - **Intuitive Interaction Model**: Pressing the circle "extinguishes" the burning fuse, releasing lets it burn with visible sparks
+  - **Realistic Burning Ember**: Added orange-red glowing ember behind the blackened burnt tip for authentic burning effect
+  - **Enhanced Color Palette**: Used a vibrant orange-red-yellow palette to simulate real fire and ember effects
+  - **Rapid Animation**: Faster, more intense animations give the impression of a vigorously burning fuse
+  - **Directional Burnt Particles**: Black particles emit opposite to the burning direction, flying away from the fuse as it burns
+  - **Long-Distance Emission**: Particles travel 30-60 pixels away from the tip, creating a dramatic trailing effect
+  - **Angle-Based Trajectory**: Particles move in relation to the actual burning angle, creating realistic physics
+  - **Subtle Angular Variation**: Small random angle adjustments create a natural spread pattern rather than a perfectly straight line
+  - **Size Variation**: Tiny particles of different sizes (1.5-3px) create a more natural, organic burnt effect
+  - **Increased Flight Time**: Longer animation durations (1-2 seconds) allow particles to travel their greater distances
+  - **High-Intensity Visual**: The combination of ember glow, emitting burnt particles, and intense sparkles creates a striking visual metaphor

 ### Implementation Details
 - Implemented `MultiSwipeConfirmation`